Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 A caller who asks “How much is a keratin treatment?” and hears “$250, and it lasts three to four months” is far more likely to book than someone who sees “$250” on a screen and closes the tab to think about it.

-Phone conversations handle price objections, explain value, recommend alternatives, and build trust — none of which an online booking widget can do.
+Phone conversations handle price objections, explain value, recommend alternatives, and build trust.
+An online booking widget can’t do any of that.

 - 3:15 PM: Sarah wants a balayage.
 She Googles “balayage near me,” finds your salon, and calls.

-- 3:15 PM: You are mid-foil on another client.
+- 3:15 PM: You’re mid-foil on another client.
 The phone rings four times and goes to voicemail.

-- 3:16 PM: Sarah does not leave a message.
+- 3:16 PM: Sarah doesn’t leave a message.
 She goes back to Google.

 - 3:17 PM: Sarah calls the next salon on the list.
 They answer.
 She books a $185 balayage for Saturday.

 - 3:18 PM: Sarah is gone.
-She will never call you again — she has found her new salon.
+She’ll never call you again.
+She’s found her new salon.

 Total time from your missed call to lost client: three minutes.

-If Sarah becomes a regular (6 visits per year at $185), you did not lose a $185 appointment.
+If Sarah becomes a regular (6 visits per year at $185), you didn’t lose a $185 appointment.
 You lost $3,330 in lifetime revenue over the next three years.

 This scenario plays out 5 to 10 times per day at the average Vagaro salon.
 The annual revenue impact is $48,000 to $159,000.
 For a detailed breakdown, read The True Cost of Missed Calls for Vagaro Businesses.